armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 | 0.13.4 - 0.13.5   | 2.24.0 or later |      |
 | 0.14.0 - 0.14.2   | 2.24.0 or later |      |

-Although other Terraform versions may be usable with Armory and the Terraform Integration, only the versions listed here are supported.
+Although other Terraform versions may be usable with Armory Enterprise and the Terraform Integration, only the versions listed here are supported.

 **Features**